-1. “The Company” means Thames Loose Leaf Ltd or any relevant associated company with whom the contract is made as specified in the formal written acceptance of a Client’s order.
+1. “The Company” means Thames Loose Leaf Ltd incorporated and registered in England and Wales with company number 02670813 whose registered office is at 289 Kiln Road, Benfleet, Essex SS7 1QS or any relevant associated company with whom the contract is made as specified in the formal written acceptance of a Client’s Order.

 Terms of acceptance of orders

-8. Where the Client supplies prints bearing serial numbers or addresses or other identifying features the Company will endeavour to keep the prints in order, but cannot accept any liability for failure to do so.
+10. Where the Client supplies prints bearing serial numbers, page numbers or addresses or other identifying features the Company will endeavour to keep the prints in order, but cannot accept any liability for failure to do so.

-12. The Client must check the accuracy of all proofs.
-Once a proof has been approved by the Client the Company cannot accept responsibility for errors.
+14. The Client must check the completeness and accuracy of all proofs.
+Once a proof has been approved by the Client it forms part of the Order and the Company cannot accept responsibility for errors.
 The Client shall be responsible for the cost of alterations made by the Client on or after the first proof.

 Prices and payment